bennhvt1-tech/Linked-Data-Project/README.md

 Human Readable:

-Harakiri   Schema: director   Kobayashi, Masaki
+Harakiri-Schema: director-Kobayashi, Masaki

-Parasite   Schema: countryOfOrigin   South Korea
+Parasite-Schema: countryOfOrigin-South Korea

-The Good, The Bad, and The Ugly    Schema: genre     Western Film
+The Good, The Bad, and The Ugly-Schema: genre-Western Film